openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 ## Discovery

-To simplify the initial provisioning, the binding provides one thing which is found by autodiscovery.
+To simplify the initial provisioning, the binding provides one thing which can be found by autodiscovery.
-The binding then automatically discovers Velux bridges on the local network and places them in the Inbox.
+The binding will automatically discover Velux Bridges within the local network, and place them in the Inbox.
+Once a Velux Bridge has been discovered, you will need to enter the `password` Configuration Parameter (see below) before the binding can communicate with it.
-Once a Velux bridge has been instantiated from the Inbox, the binding then interrogates it to discover all its respective scenes and actuators (e.g. windows and rollershutters).
+And once the Velux Bridge is fully configured, the binding will automatically discover all its respective scenes and actuators (like windows and rollershutters), and place them in the Inbox.

 ## Thing Configuration